 How Long Does an Oil Well Last?

-The Average Lifespan of an Oil or Gas Well
+The Average Lifespan of an Oil Well

 In general, it is commonly accepted that an oil or gas well can expect to last between 20 and 40 years of significant production.
 With that said, new technologies are constantly being developed to make oil operations longer and more efficient.
 If a well is not being tapped at the maximum rate, it may last way longer than average.
 In fact, there is an active oil well in Pennsylvania that was first drilled over a century ago!